anyproto/any-sync-dockercompose/README.md

 > please don't use it for production!

 ## prepare
-* Creating a personal access token, instruction:
+* Creation of personal access token, instruction:
   * go to https://github.com/settings/tokens/
   * push "generate new token (classic)" minimal permissions "read:packages"